mcds-cmu/11631/_includes/syllabus/homework/literature_review.md

 We will randomly assign each team member a paper from the list.

-Note, you are required to select recent (2020 or older) and published (not arxiv-only) papers.
+Note, you are required to select recent (2020 or newer) and published (not arxiv-only) papers.
 Additionally, you cannot select survey papers or position papers.
 If you have doubts about the papers you select, please post on Piazza.

 ## Paper review